kevinladkins/kevinladkins.github.io/_posts/2017-07-11-building_user_authentication_with_react_rails.markdown

 JWT.encode({user_id: 1}, ENV['AUTH_SECRET'], "HS256")
 ```

 (For setting the secret, the <a href="https://github.com/bkeepers/dotenv">dotenv-rails gem</a> provides an easy method of storing environment variables during development.
-You can then create a .env file, add it to your .gitignore, and set your secret there:
+You can then create a `.env` file, add it to your `.gitignore`, and set your secret there:

 ```
 export AUTH_SECRET:super_secret_authorization_code